RelativeForce/CS3010-FinalYearProject/README.md

-# Project Arken (WIP Title)
+# Revoked

+Revoked is a 2D side scrolling shooter inspired by the NES game Contra.
+Set in 1991 Wyoming USA players take up the mantel of Lieutenant G Ravestomper.
+Tasked with flushing out an insurgent cell from their base under the rocky mountains, all rests on the lieutenant when the cell deploys their newest weapon.
+Fight with a variety of guns and powerups through the rough terrain and relentless enemy soldiers.
+When all hope is lost heroes will rise.

-A functional 2D game written using the Emo8 game engine.
-Project Arken is the placeholder title until a title is determined.
-This game is inspired by the old NES game Contra.
+This repository contains a functional 2D game written using the Emo8 game engine.
+The web app that is used to deploy the game and manage the game persistence is developed in .Net Core 2.1.
+Code first Entity Framework is used for SQL database management.

 ### Brief